Forricide/still-feel-alive/Chapter 2.md

 Or so she assumes.
 Hopes.

 "Looks like she's a'ready on some shit, bro.
-And whatever it is, it's can't be worse than any of Brock's weak-ass garbage."
+And whatever it is, it can't be worse than any of Brock's weak-ass garbage."

 She doesn't quite follow what he's saying.
-It's hard to pay attention while she's digging through her mind, attempting to druge up a few more precious words.
+It's hard to pay attention while she's digging through her mind, attempting to dredge up a few more precious words.

 She comes up with barely anything.
 No words, no distinct memories.
 But she does find a sensation, a thought.
 Drugs are bad.
 She takes a step back, away from the men.

 A few memories fit together, after a fashion.
 The two men are wearing strange clothing and peddling drugs on the street: gang members, perhaps.
 Soliciting a teenager, well, that doesn't indicate the best position in society.

 In a city as dark and depressing as this one seems to be, she feels like she should be more familiar with the resident gang population.
-Most had some form of parahuman backing, to drive recuitment and provide a means for fighting back against and taking territory from rival gangs.
+Most had some form of parahuman backing, to drive recruitment and provide a means for fighting back against and taking territory from rival gangs.
 But someone with superpowers wouldn't have been selling drugs in the street - small comfort, that these men were far less concerning than their potential superiors.

 What did that say about this city, anyways?